jturner297/RGB_color_match_and_customizer/README.md

 A modular embedded gaming platform built on STM32

 ## Project Overview
 An **embedded game platform** built on the STM32L476RG microcontroller that uses RGB LEDs and pushbuttons to deliver interactive gameplay.
-Currently supports two games: Color Match and Color Mixer, with room to grow into a full suite of RGB-based mini-games.
+Currently supports two games: **Color Match** and **Color Mixer**, with room to grow into a full suite of RGB-based mini-games.
-1. RGB Color Match - A puzzle game where players have to manually adjust RGB values to match another LED's color
-2. RGB Color Customizer - A sandbox game where players can freely mix RGB values to create/customize colors

 ## General Platform Mechanics + Features
 These features are shared across both **Color Match** and **Color Mixer** modes: